Logiqx/gps-details/docs/articles/8-noise/README.md

 I hope this has provided enough insight as to why "max speed" should be ignored.
-Good luck in your speed sailing!
+If you want to compare top speeds then "2 seconds" is a much better metric.
+When "max 2 seconds" is calculated from 5 Hz or 10 Hz data it will be reasonably reliable.